Toronto Dog Bite Lawyer - Compensation

 Should I report that I’ve been bitten or attacked?

-- Any attack requiring medical treatment should be reported to the local animal control center or police department as soon as possible and a note should be kept of the circumstances of the attack together with the date and details of the person to whom it was reported.
-You should also contact an experienced dog bite lawyer for legal advice about your dog bite case at the first possible opportunity to ensure that evidence is preserved.
+- Any attack requiring medical treatment should be reported to the police department as soon as possible and a note should be kept of the circumstances of the attack together with the date and details of the person to whom it was reported.
+You should also contact an experienced Toronto dog bite lawyer for legal advice about your dog bite case at the first possible opportunity to ensure that evidence is preserved.

 Should I take photographs?

-- Take 35mm (not digital) photographs of any injuries and of the accident location.
+- Take photographs of any injuries and of the accident location.
 Photographs of the injury should be taken at intervals as the healing process progresses to document the history of the recovery.

 Does it matter where the injury occurred?

-- The location of the attack is important as the law varies from state to state and even from town to town within a state.
+- The location of the attack is important.
 In a dog bite case the owner may be held responsible if the bite occurs on public property or on private property.